 Yoga and Pilates "Cheat Sheet"

-Please check with your physician before starting any new exercise routine.
+Please always check with your healthcare provider before starting any new exercise routine.

 Yoga